 The Armory has been a site of great inspiration throughout its history – truly the building that made Duluth famous.
 It was built in 1915 at roughly five times the average cost of other armories of that era.
-It served as a military training facility for the Minnesota National Guard.
+It served as a military training facility for the Minnesota National Guard and Naval Militia.

 The building also played an important role as the cultural and entertainment hub of the Duluth region.
 Some of the most famous Americans appeared at the Armory – Harry Truman, Louis Armstrong, Johnny Cash, Bob Hope, and Liberace, to name a few.